numpy/numpy-tutorials/content/tutorial-static_equilibrium.md

 The pole also does not rotate, so it must also be creating a reaction moment.
 Solve for both the reaction force and moments.

-Lets say a 5N force is applied perpendicularly 2m above the base of the pole.
+Let's say a 5N force is applied perpendicularly 2m above the base of the pole.

 ```{code-cell}
 f = 5  # Force in newtons